nearform/mercurius-dynamic-schema/README.md

 ### **context**

-Example: this will pass a context containing a prop named `add`, which has the value from a header name `add`
+Example: this will pass a context containing a prop named `add`, which has the value from a header name `add`.
+Inside the resolver than we can read the `add` property using `ctx.add` where `ctx` is the context object in the resolver.

 ```js
   req => {